 Look into resources about the race distance you will be running.
 There are plenty of books about running as well as websites and running blogs.
 You can look into supplementing your running with cross training and strength training, nutrition for runners, and much more.

 Do you have a good pair of running shoes?
 (The should be replaced every 300-500 miles!)
 Now is a good time to make sure you have a decent supply of running clothes, so you can train in the same clothes you might wear on race day.
-Also think about things like compression socks, a foam roller or the stick, and a GPS watch.
+Also think about things like quality socks, a foam roller, and a GPS watch.

 Here are some of my favorite products: